Orexin: Isoforms

 There are two types of orexin: orexin-A and orexin-B (hypocretin-1 and hypocretin-2).
 They are excitatory neuropeptides with approximately 50% sequence identity, produced by cleavage of a single precursor protein.
 This precursor protein is known as prepro-orexin (or preprohypocretin) and is a 130 amino acid pre-pro-peptide encoded by the gene HRCT and located on chromosome 17 (17q21).
 Orexin-A is 33 amino acid residues long and has two intrachain disulfide bonds; orexin-B is a linear 28 amino acid residue peptide.
 Although these peptides are produced by a very small population of cells in the lateral and posterior hypothalamus, they send projections throughout the brain.
 The orexin peptides bind to the two G-protein coupled orexin receptors, OX1 and OX2, with orexin-A binding to both OX1 and OX2 with approximately equal affinity while orexin-B binds mainly to OX2 and is 5 times less potent at OX1.

 The orexins are strongly conserved peptides, found in all major classes of vertebrates.

 Function

 The orexin system was initially suggested to be primarily involved in the stimulation of food intake, based on the finding that central administration of orexin-A and -B increased food intake.
 In addition, it stimulates wakefulness, regulates energy expenditure, and modulates visceral function.
+The orexin system has been hypothesized to function by exciting other neurons that produce neurotransmitters (such as the locus coeruleus), as well as by inhibiting neurons in the ventrolateral preoptic nucleus, which is a region of the brain whose neuronal activity is imperative to proper sleep function.